 (2) The ICB is also responsible for the German and Polish parts of Muskau Park.
-It consists of a three- to maximum five-member ICB Executive Board with internationally renowned experts in the field of built heritage and historic garden conservation who do not come from the Republic of Poland or the Federal Republic of Germany, one member of the heirs of Adrian Heinrich Kurt Günther Georg Graf von Pückler Freiherr von Groditz, born on 24 March 1905, died on 19 January 1945, and four to maximum ten members, who are equally composed of German and Polish experts in the built heritage and historic garden conservation as well as related or adjacent disciplines.
+It consists of a three- to maximum five-member ICB Executive Board with internationally renowned experts in the field of built heritage and historic garden conservation who do not come from the Republic of Poland or the Federal Republic of Germany, a member of the community of heirs of Theodora Countess von Pückler, née Countess zu Limburg-Styrum (1867-1953), and four to maximum ten members, who are equally composed of German and Polish experts in the built heritage and historic garden conservation as well as related or adjacent disciplines.

 (3) The German members are delegated to the ICB by mutual agreement by the Prince Pückler Park Bad Muskau Foundation and the Prince-Pückler-Museum Park and Palace Branitz Foundation, the Polish members by the Narodowy Instytut Dziedzictwa (NID).
 The composition of the ICB Executive Board is decided jointly by the three park administrations and coordinated among themselves.
 Confirmation of the appointment of non-Polish members of the ICB (Executive Board and experts) by the Boards of Trustees of the Prince Pückler Park Bad Muskau Foundation and the Prince-Pückler-Museum Park and Palace Branitz Foundation is required.

 (4) Members are appointed for a period of four years, reappointment is possible.